diegocarrera89/AugmentedGradCAM/README.md

 python generate_all_gradcam.py
 ```

-Grad-CAMs are stored in batches as `.npz` files inside `data/cams`.
+Grad-CAMs are computed using `tensorflow` and stored in batches as `.npz` files inside `data/cams`.
 Then, we compute the bounding boxes for weak localization over the generated Grad-CAMs using
 ```
 python generate_submission_files.py
 ```

-This generates a `.txt` file the directory root reporting for each image in `data`, the corresponding classification and the vertices of the corresponding bounding box.
+This generates a submission file in the `submissions` directory for each aggregation approach we propose.
+For each image in `data`, a submission file reports the classification and the vertices of the corresponding bounding box.
+The files contained in `submissions` are must be fed to the `MATLAB` code provided at [ILSVRC2015 devkit](http://image-net.org/challenges/LSVRC/2015/index#resources) to compute the final `top-k` errors.

 ## Examples
 To reproduce the images in the heading of this repository, activate the virtual environment and launch the following script